forum With Gritted Teeth // One on One // Closed

 @ElderGod-Icefire

 He nodded a little, hauling the bag over his shoulders again with a grunt.
 He could have asked for Telo's help,.he supposed, but there was no fucking way he was going to give the other man the satisfaction.
-Kaz might have been smaller, but he was also stubborn as hell.
+Kaz might have been smaller, but he was also stubborn as heck.
 "Let's go, then."
 He headed towards the escape pods, lugging the stuff he had grabbed along behind him.

 @Mojack group